Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Completing the Proof of Theorem

 \section{Completing the Proof of Theorem \ref{main}}

-\begin{proof}[Proof of Theorem \ref{main}] By the by the Banach-Alaoglu Theorem, we know that any subsequence of the measures $(\nu_N)$ defined in (\ref{nu}) have a further subsequence which converges weak-star to some limiting measure $\nu$.
+\begin{proof}[Proof of Theorem \ref{main}] By the by the Banach-Alaoglu Theorem, any subsequence of the measures $(\nu_N)$ defined in (\ref{nu}) have a further subsequence which converges weak-star to some limiting measure $\nu$.
 By Proposition \ref{special flow}, $\nu = m_X$.
-This shows that the sequence of measure $(\nu_N)$ indeed converge weak star to $m_X$.
+This shows the sequence of measures $(\nu_N)$ indeed converges weak-star to $m_X$.

 Notice that for any constant function $f:X \to \mathbb{R}$, it is immediate that $\int_X f \; d\nu_N \to \int f \; dm_X$ as $N \to \infty$.
 This convergence therefore also holds for continuous functions which are constant outside of a compact set, being the sum of a constant function and a function in $C_c(X)$.
 Now, let $f:X \to \mathbb{R}$ be a bounded continuous function and let $\epsilon > 0$.
 Then we can find continuous functions $f_-, f_+ : X \to \mathbb{R}$, which are constant outside some compact set, with $f_- \leq f \leq f_+$ and for which